rockfordweb/todo/README.md

 ## Building the projects

-Inside of each subfolder in this project, run `npm install` to gather dependencies, and `npm start` to build and serve the framework example application.
+Inside of each subfolder in this project, run `npm install` to gather dependencies, and `node index.js` to build and serve the framework example application.

 ## License